TaggrNetwork/Taggr/WHITEPAPER.md

  - Users can mint new cycles at any point paying at least `1` XDR in ICP.
  - All payments go to [$name's Treasury](https://dashboard.internetcomputer.org/account/cc5fb202723a8cfb43128dda9c0d64c03f22d455070271f63a60afff14f360ec) holding ICP rewards and $name's revenue.

-## Rewards Distribution
+## Rewards and Revenue Distributions

 - During positive engagements users can receive karma from other users.
 - The received karma points will be converted to rewards during the next distribution.
 - The rewards are computed by converting `$min_cycles_minted` karma points to ICP at the same rate as cycle minting (`1 XDR` for `$min_cycles_minted` karma points).
-- Users are excluded from the distribution if their rewards are smaller than `100` times the transaction fee.
-- Users who did not participate in a distribution carry over their accumulated karma to the next round.

-## Revenue Distribution

-Users that hold tokens and were active within the last `$revenue_share_activity_weeks` weeks receive a share of $name's revenue proportional to their token share.
+- Additionally to rewards, users that own tokens and were active within the last `$revenue_share_activity_weeks` weeks receive a share of $name's revenue proportional to their token share.
+- Users are excluded from both distributions if their ICP amount are smaller than `100` times the transaction fee.
+These users carry over their accumulated karma to the next round.

 ## Token mining

 Currently, all users who earn karma, automatically mine `$token_symbol` tokens.
-The token minting happens weekly by converting the earned karma to $TAGGR tokens at an exponentially declined ratio.
+The token minting happens weekly by converting the earned karma to `$token_symbol` tokens at an exponentially declined ratio.
 The ratio is 1:1 for the first `10%` of total supply, then drops to 2:1 for the next `10%` and so on.

 ## Bootcamp